timgatzky/ajaxdispatcher/README.md

 		var txt = event.response;
 	});

-	// triggers the onAjaxResponse directely
+	// triggers the onAjaxResponse Event for the window instance directely new AjaxDispatcher().replaceInsertTags('insert_article::3');
-	new AjaxDispatcher().replaceInsertTags('insert_article::3');
 });